adeola003/greeting_ui/README.md

 # 📖 [Hello React App] <a name="about-project"></a>

-**[Hello React]** is about building a project using both React and ruby Rails.
+**[Hello React]** is about building a project using both React and Ruby on Rails.

 I created a Ruby on Rails application that allows the user to:
-- Get endpoint to Display random greeting using react for the front end part of the project.
+- Get the endpoint to Display random greetings using react for the front-end part of the project.

 ## 🛠 Built With <a name="built-with"></a>